Rodco/rodco_db_docs/docs/architecture/ui.md

-Graphql subscriptions to update list on backend changes No object with archived=true can be updated or deleted Easily adjustable layouts, forms, tables, filters, actions ( react-admin Docs patterns ) I18n
+Graphql subscriptions to update list on backend changes No object with archived=true can be updated or deleted Easily adjustable layouts, forms, tables, filters, actions ( react-admin Docs patterns ) A notification components is importante to subscribe to async_notifications and show new notifications for user I18n